 ART's portfolio of secured senior and mezzanine loan investments have increased in scale and diversity over the past year.
-These loans are typically secured on real estate investment and development assets with attractive riskadjusted income returns from either current or capitalised interest or coupons.
+These loans are typically secured on real estate investment and development assets with attractive risk-adjusted income returns from either current or capitalised interest or coupons.

-As at 31 March 2023, ART had invested a total amount of £55.4 million across nineteen loans.
-Over the past twelve months the loan portfolio has increased by 52.2%.
+As at 31 March 2024, ART had invested a total amount of £46.4 million across thirteen loans.
+Over the past twelve months the loan portfolio has decreased by 16.2%.

-During the year, six loans totalling £10.7 million (including accrued interest and exit fees) were fully repaid and a further £5.2 million (including accrued interest) was received as part repayments.
-Post year end, no new loans were drawn but additional drawdowns of £3.3 million were made on existing loans, one loan was fully repaid for £1.5 million (including accrued interest and exit fees) and part payments for other loans were received amounting to £2.3 million (including accrued interest).
+During the year, two new loans were drawn for £7.8 million, eight loans totalling £30.8 million (including accrued interest and exit fees) were fully repaid and a further £2.7 million (including accrued interest) was received as part repayments.
+Post year end, no new loans were drawn but additional drawdowns of £0.9 million were made on existing loans and part loan repayments were received amounting to £0.7 million (including accrued interest).

 Each loan will typically have a term of up to two years (one loan has a term of four years), a maximum 75% loan to gross development value ratio and be targeted to generate attractive risk-adjusted income returns.
-As at 31 March 2023, the portfolio had an average LTV of 63.5% (with average approved LTV between 48.8% and 78.6% for mezzanine facilities while the highest approved LTV for senior loans is 72.9%).
+As at 31 March 2024, the portfolio had an average LTV of 62.5% (with average approved LTV between 49.8% and 68.0% for mezzanine facilities while the highest approved LTV for senior loans is 64.1%).

-Three loans in the portfolio, with a total balance at year end of £6.8 million, have entered receivership: ART is closely working with stakeholders to maximise capital recovery.
-The Company has considered the security on these loans (which are a combination of a first charge and a second charge over the respective assets and personal guarantees) and have calculated an Expected Credit Loss ('ECL') on these three loans of approximately £2.9 million; the Group has also provided for an ECL on the remainder of the loans' portfolio for an additional £0.8 million: in total, the Group has provided for an ECL of £3.7 million in its consolidated accounts.
+Four loans in the portfolio have entered receivership: ART is closely working with stakeholders to maximise capital recovery.
+The Company has considered the security on these loans (which are a combination of a first charge and a second charge over the respective assets and personal guarantees) and have impaired one loan, which is accounted for at fair value, by £0.3 million; the Group also calculated an ECL on the other three loans of approximately £4.1 million; the Group have also provided for an ECL on the remainder of the loans' portfolio for an additional £1.6 million: in total, the Group have provided for an ECL of £5.7 million (31 March 2023: £3.7 million) in its consolidated accounts.